 The book said that when parents keep getting their over two-year-olds dressed, they are not letting them be independent.
 They are pampering them and making them believe they can be as well just served in life for every little thing.
 This is not positive.
 Following my common sense about being ready and out in time was doing us no good.

-So I decided to quit this bad habit cold turkey.
+So I decided to quit this bad habit cold turkey as I remember very well how that worked for me when I was a kid.
 The next morning I told her that from now on she had to get dressed by herself: ¨I read this parenting book that children that can do it have to do it by themselves.
-You can do it, so I´ll wait for you to get dressed before we live the room to have breakfast¨.
+You can do it, so I’ll wait for you to get dressed before we leave the room to have breakfast and go to school¨.

 In the afternoon, she tried it again, handing me the clothes.
-I said: ¨I know you can do it, so I´ll let you do it.¨ She acted it out again, screamed and hit me.
-Usually, this could trigger me push her at least.
+I said: ¨I know you can do it, so I’ll let you do it.¨ She acted it out again, screamed and hit me.
+Usually, this could trigger me to push her at least.

 But I thought about the fact that when you start using positive discipline, the child might act out worse to get the expected behavior from you (things get worse before they get better).
 So, I didn’t react; I just waited for her to get dressed.

 Next morning, she brought me the clothes.
-And so I repeated calmly: ¨I know you can do it, so I´ll let you do it¨.
+And so I repeated calmly: ¨I know you can do it, so I’ll let you do it¨.
 She complained but got dressed.
+So then, we went to school as I wanted to tell the principal as well about what I had learned about the best deals on school chairs.
+What they had at school really needed to get replaced like also the school supplies needed some decent attention badly!

-I´m committed to being her guide now more than ever, more than the lovingly-does-everything-to-please-her mom.
-I´m watching carefully my spontaneous actions, and I´m becoming more mindful.
+Well, a few days later, she seems quite used to getting dressed by herself.
+I’m committed to being her guide now more than ever, more than the lovingly-does-everything-to-please-her mom.
+I’m watching carefully my spontaneous actions, and I’m becoming more mindful.